 Here at The Mac Security Blog, we use the intego.com domain, and the blog is hosted at www.intego.com/mac-security-blog/, proving that it belongs to Intego’s domain.

 Most websites should be secure these days.
-Look in the address bar of your browser, and you'll see a padlock.
-This means that the connection to the intego.com website is secure, using HTTPS.
-The intego.com domain has an SSL certificate, which ensures that when you type intego.com, your browser connects to the correct site.
+Look in the address bar of your browser, and you should see a padlock.
+This means that the connection to the intego.com website (for example) is secure, using HTTPS.
+The intego.com domain has a TLS/SSL certificate, which helps ensure that when you type intego.com, your browser is showing you information served by Intego (as opposed to a theoretical man-in-the-middle attacker).

-This said, anyone can purchase an SSL certificate, but the lack of one is something to be wary of.
+This said, anyone can purchase an SSL certificate for any domain they own, but the lack of HTTPS security is something to be wary of.
 (RELATED: 6 Cyber Security Tips to Ensure a Website is Secure.)

 Are you able to contact the site owner or company?

-All websites should have a Contact section or link with an email address or a form to get in touch with the company.
-Most business sites should also have one or more addresses of offices, and a phone number.
-Again, this isn't hard and fast proof, but if you try to contact the company and find real people who reply, this helps you confirm its existence.
+Legitimate websites nearly always have a Contact section featuring an email address, a form, or some other way to get in touch with the site’s maintainers.
+Most business sites should also have one or more postal addresses of offices, and a phone number.
+Again, this isn’t hard and fast proof of legitimacy, but if you try to contact the company and find that a real person replies, this can at least help you confirm that someone is vouching for it.

 Businesses in the United States may show up on the Better Business Bureau website.
 You won’t find every business there, but you will find reviews for some businesses.